danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-05-remove-android-activity-title-and-icon.md

 ## Apply the new action bar style

-To apply the new style, open your manifest file and add the following line to the activities that should use it:
+To apply the style, open your manifest file and add the following line to the activities that should use it:

 ```xml
 android:theme="@style/AppThemeWithoutActionBarTitle"
 ```

-After this, the affected activities should not display the title or icon at all.
+After this, the affected activities should no longer display an title or icon.